Spring Training 2017: Orioles Outlast Pirates On St. Patrick’s Day

 In the 2016 campaign, the Orioles finished in second place in the American League East behind the Boston Red Sox, with a record of 89-73.
 The Toronto Blue Jays defeated the Orioles 5-2 in the AL Wild Card one-and-done game in 11 innings, in a game where manager Buck Showalter controversially declined to use lights-out closer Zach Britton.

 In his second appearance of the spring, Britton pitched a scoreless fifth inning, with one walk (closers normally enter practice games in the fifth before the manager makes wholesale lineup changes as alluded to above).
-The Birds are expected to challenge the Red Sox and Jays for AL East domination in the upcoming 2017 season, which will commence in a matter of weeks.
+The Birds are expected to challenge the Red Sox and Jays for AL East domination in the upcoming 2017 season, which will commence in matter of weeks.

 The Pittsburgh Pirates finished third in the National League Central at 78-83 (with one tie because of a game against the Cubs suspended at 1-1 in the sixth winning for bad weather that was never resumed), out of playoff contention.